Iwasawa Decomposition for Lie Superalgebras: Introduction

-\begin{thm} If $\theta$ is an involution on a simple basic superalgebra or $\g\l(m|n)$ which preserves the nondegenerate invariant form, then either $\theta$ or $\delta\circ\theta$ admits an Iwasawa decomposition.
-In particular, either the fixed points of $\theta$ or the fixed points of $\delta\circ\theta$ have a complementary Borel subalgebra. \end{thm}
+\begin{Theorem} If $\theta$ is an involution on a basic simple superalgebra or $\g\l(m|n)$ which preserves the nondegenerate invariant form, then either $\theta$ or $\delta\circ\theta$ admits an Iwasawa decomposition.
+In particular, either the fixed points of $\theta$ or the fixed points of $\delta\circ\theta$ have a complementary Borel subalgebra. \end{Theorem}